isaacjgr/BVdataDeck/README.md

 ### Features not in SQLite that can help to solve the problem

-- Based on description (point 1), " We standardize raw data so we can utilize existing tools whenever possible".
+- Based on description (point 1), "We standardize raw data so we can utilize existing tools whenever possible".

-Oracle Data Integrator tool can help us getting data from CSV or TXT file, filtering with corresponding validations and also loading this information to the destination database.
-This scenario will not generate a script, instead of that, this will provide a plan to run.
+Oracle Data Integrator or Alteryx tool can help us getting data from CSV or TSV file, filtering with corresponding validations and also loading this information to the destination database.
+This scenario will not generate a script, instead of that, this will provide a plan to run within the same application.

+Pros:

-This could be the fastest solution.
+- This could be the fastest solution.

+- Eliminates some manual steps.

+- The process could be reproduced after the creation

+Cons:

+- Needs commercial software that can increase the budget of the company.

+- Depending on the security policies, this software can't be used, due to access policies to databases